cornwall-seal-group/classifier-creator/README.md

 # classifier-creator

-This project takes the manipulated images from the object detection model, collates the images and sends them to a new classifier to train for individual seal identification.
+This project takes the manipulated images from the pattern detection model, collates the images and sends them to a new classifier to train for individual seal identification.

+The idea of this project is to automate creating a classifier based on cropped images of patterns of seals.

 To kick off, it requires the following criteria: